| Title: | Time Series Analysis and Computational Finance |

 logical.
 If |

-A time series containing the data either as a "zoo"
+A time series containing the data either as a "zoo" series

-(default) or a "ts"
+(default) or a "ts" series.
+The "zoo" series is created

-and has an index of class "Date"
+with zoo and has an index of class "Date".

-series is returned, the index is in physical time,
+If a "ts" series is returned, the index is in physical time,

 if not available.
 The time scale is given in Julian dates (days since

-the origin
+the origin).

 A. Trapletti

-for downloads from various
+getSymbols for downloads from various

 providers;